 Italian almond dacquoise cake Elvezia, or torta Elvezia, is a typical Mantuan dessert with a Swiss name.
+The correct spelling of the cake is "Helvetia," the Latin name of Switzerland.

 So, this Italian almond cake is a beautiful combination of Swiss pastry techniques with Italian ingredients.
+As per Giallo Zafferano, it is a cake "with a Swiss heart but born in Italy."

 Italian almond cake recipe

-The cake consists of three almond dacquoise layers sandwiched with the buttercream and generously sprinkled with sliced almonds.
+- Italian almond layer cake is extraordinary in every bite.
+It consists of three almond dacquoise layers sandwiched with the buttercream and generously sprinkled with sliced almonds.

 Ingredients

-Egg whites and yolks: use an egg separator to separate the egg whites from the yolks while the eggs are chilled.
+- Eggs: use an egg separator to separate the egg whites from the yolks while the eggs are chilled.
 Then make sure to bring them both to room temperature.

-Sugar: use caster sugar or process granulated sugar in a food processor for a few seconds to make the sugar superfine.
+- Sugar: use caster sugar or process granulated sugar in a food processor for a few seconds to make the sugar superfine.

-Almond flour: the recipe calls for blanched finely ground almond flour (not a coarse almond meal) to make the cake.
-While measuring almond flour, spoon it from a container gently into a measuring cup.
-Please, do not pack/press it down!
+While measuring almond flour or ground almonds, spoon it from a container gently into a measuring cup.
+Please, do not pack or press it down.

-Rice flour: use white rice flour.
+- Rice flour: use white rice flour.

-Butter: use unsalted softened butter.
+- Butter: use unsalted softened butter.
 Take it out of the fridge 1 to 2 hours before you start.

-Sliced almonds: use store-bought toasted sliced almonds or toast nuts yourself in the oven at 300 F/150 C for 10 to 15 minutes.
+- Sliced almonds: use store-bought toasted sliced almonds or toast nuts yourself in the oven at 300°F (150°C) for 10 to 15 minutes.

-Icing sugar: make it yourself with a coffee grinder or use store-bought powdered sugar to dust the ready cake.
+- Icing sugar: make it yourself with a coffee grinder or use store-bought powdered sugar to dust the ready cake.

 How to make Italian almond cake

+Place egg whites and Ā¾ cup plus 1 tablespoon (185 g) caster sugar in a saucepan and beat with a hand whisk.
 Continue whisking and bring the mixture over low heat to warm up (photo 1).

 In a saucepan, place water, honey (warm it up in a microwave for a few seconds in advance), and granulated sugar and bring to a boil.